 6. Look at your options – we developed an “options summary” during preparation of your business case, and you might want to look at the options more closely during the implementation.
 For instance, see if you can compare different software or hardware before you’ve bought them, to see what it is that you really need.
 Much software is available as a “trial” or in a cut-down version.
 It might be worth you trying out two or three options before you make a decision.

 7. See what advice is out there – it’s likely that there are a range of seminars, workshops and conferences that are covering some of the issues that you are addressing.
 Hopefully these will be in your own city or region, but even if not, it might be worthwhile sending staff to the right conference or workshop, if it’s right for your project.
 Even the contacts you meet at these events are invaluable.

 8. Ask your peers for advice – use whatever networks and partnerships you have to share good practice, and use social media platforms and browsing the internet to find out what other people are doing.
 Chances are they’ll be happy to share their experience.

 Critical Task Manager

-The Critical Tasks Manager is a way to ensure that what you set out to do is actually possible with the timeframe and budget you have available.
+This Critical Tasks Manager from Nesta is a way to ensure that what you set out to do is actually possible with the timeframe and budget you have available.
 This becomes really important when you need to focus and align your work with others.
 The form provides a common reference point which everyone can use to keep track of how things are progressing.
 This enables you to manage your projects by focusing on the tasks at hand.